marcoverpas/PhD_Lectures_Macerata_2025/README.md

 $$H_h = V_h - B_h \quad \text{(6)} $$

-The value of bills held by households (behavioural) is:
+The value of bonds held by households (behavioural) is:

 $$\frac{B_h}{V_h} = \lambda_0 + \lambda_1 \cdot r - \lambda_2 \cdot \frac{YD}{V_h} \quad \text{(7)} $$

-where $\lambda_0$ is the autonomous share of bills held by the households, $\lambda_1$ is the elasticity to the interest rate, and $\lambda_2$ captures households' liquidity preference.
+where $\lambda_0$ is the autonomous share of bonds held by the households, $\lambda_1$ is the elasticity to the interest rate, and $\lambda_2$ captures households' liquidity preference.

-The supply of bills (identity) is:
+The supply of bonds (identity) is:

 $$B_s = B_{s,-1} + G - T + r_{-1} \cdot ( B_{s,-1} - B_{cb,-1} ) \quad \text{(8)} $$

-where $B_{cb}$ is the amount of bills held by the central bank.
+where $B_{cb}$ is the amount of bonds held by the central bank.

 The supply of cash (identity) is:

 $$H_s = H_{s,-1} + \Delta B_{cb} \quad \text{(9)} $$

-The value of bills held by central bank (identity) is:
+The value of bonds held by central bank (identity) is:

 $$B_{cb} = B_s - B_h \quad \text{(10)} $$